 Application Procedure for Students

-- Review all information on the Opportunities Fund webpage prior to filling out an application.
+- Step 4: Review the overview for funding activities section to confirm your activity is eligible for funding.
+Review all information on the Opportunities Fund webpage prior to filling out an application.

-- Download, print, and complete the Opportunities Fund application appropriate to your request.
+- Step 5: Download, print, and complete the Opportunities Fund application appropriate to your request.

 Complete Opportunities Fund Checklist: